Adaptive-treed bandits: Tree-armed bandits

-Our condition improves upon that of \citet{slivkins_multi-armed_2011} by allowing the cover \(\mathcal C_m\) to be made up of boxes \(B \in \mathcal B,\) constructed not just from a single tree \(\mathcal T_i,\) but also from arbitrary combinations of them.
-This flexibility allows us to ensure that a wider variety of reward functions \(\mu\) will have zooming dimension \(\beta = 0;\) in particular, it is necessary to get near-optimal rates for the separable maxima in \autoref{ex:zcnd}.
+Our condition improves upon that of Slivkins \cite{slivkins_multi-armed_2011} by allowing the cover $\mathcal C_m$ to be made up of boxes $B \in \mathcal B$, constructed not just from a single tree $\mathcal T_i$, but also from arbitrary combinations of them.
+This flexibility allows us to ensure that a wider variety of reward functions $\mu$ will have zooming dimension $\beta= 0$; in particular, it is necessary to get near-optimal rates for the separable maxima in Lemma~\ref{lem:zcnd}.

-For the continuum-armed bandit problems we will consider, we will always have zooming dimension \(\beta = 0.\) However, in tree-armed bandits, we will also consider the case \(\beta > 0,\) as this allows our results to hold in more generality.
-In particular, we will prove near-matching lower bounds on the regret in terms of all \(\beta \ge 0,\) a result we believe to be new in the literature.
+For the continuum-armed bandit problems we will consider, we will always have zooming dimension $\beta= 0$.
+However, in tree-armed bandits, we will also consider the case $\beta> 0$, as this allows our results to hold in more generality.
+In particular, we will prove near-matching lower bounds on the regret in terms of all $\beta\ge 0$.

-Condition \eqref{it:wbr-depth} controls the depth of near-maximal boxes \(B;\) assuming this condition allows us to construct an algorithm which is more computationally efficient.
-A similar approach is considered by \citet{bubeck_x-armed_2011}, who discuss artificially truncating trees at a certain depth.
+Condition \eqref{it:wbr-boxes}(\hyperref[it:wbr-depth]{b}) controls the depth of near-maximal boxes $B$; assuming this condition allows us to construct an algorithm which is more computationally efficient.
+A similar approach is considered by Bubeck \textit{et al.} \cite{bubeck_x-armed_2011}, who discuss artificially truncating trees at a certain depth.